What Knowledge Gets Distilled in Knowledge Distillation?: Experiments

 \subsection{Does adversarial vulnerability get distilled?}

-Next, we study the transfer of a different kind of property: the vulnerability to adversarial images.
-Specifically, if we design an adversarial image to fool the teacher, then will that same image fool the distilled student more than the independent student?
+Next, we study the transfer of a different kind of property.
+If we design an adversarial image to fool the teacher, then will that same image fool the distilled student more than the independent student?

-\textbf{Experimental setup:} We train three models for ImageNet classification: a teacher, a distilled student, and an independent student (without distillation).
-Given 5000 random test images, we convert each image $I$ into an adversarial image $I^{adv}$ using iterative FGSM \citep{fgsm, iter-fgsm}; see appendix (Sec.~\ref{sec:fgsm_process}) for details of this process.
-The goal of this conversion ($I \rightarrow I^{adv}$) is to fool the teacher, and is considered successful if the class predicted by the teacher for $I^{adv}$ is different than what it predicts for $I$.
+\textbf{Experimental setup:} We train a teacher, a distilled student, and an independent student for ImageNet classification.
+Given 5000 random test images, we convert each image $I$ into an adversarial image $I^{adv}$ using iterative FGSM \cite{fgsm, iter-fgsm} (see appendix for details), whose goal is to fool the teacher, so that teacher's prediction for $I^{adv}$ changes from its original prediction for $I$.
 Fooling rate is then defined as the fraction of adversarial images which succeed at this task.
-In our experiments, we use only this fraction of adversarial images, \{$I_1$, $I_1^{adv}$\}, \{$I_2$, $I_2^{adv}$\} ..., which fool the teacher, and then ask if those images fool the distilled student more than the independent student.
+In our experiments, we use only this fraction of adversarial images which fool the teacher, and apply them to different students.

-\textbf{Results:} We evaluate four teacher-student configurations: (i) ResNet50 $\rightarrow$ ResNet18, (ii) VGG19 $\rightarrow$ VGG11, (iii) VGG19 $\rightarrow$ ResNet18 and (iv) ViT (ViT-b-32) \citep{vit} $\rightarrow$ ResNet18.
-The adversarial attack is successful in $\sim$85\% of the cases (among 5000 test images) for all the teachers.
-Fig.~\ref{fig:adv} shows the fooling rate (y-axis) when applying these successful adversarial images that fooled the teacher to different types of students (x-axis).
-We see that for ResNet50 $\rightarrow$ ResNet18, the ability to fool the independent student drops to 44.2\%, which is expected since the adversarial images are not designed for the independent student.
-With the distilled student, we see a consistent increase in the fooling rate relative to the independent student, across all distillation methods (48\%-52\%).
-A similar trend holds for VGG19 $\rightarrow$ VGG11 and VGG19 $\rightarrow$ ResNet18; Fig.~\ref{fig:adv} (b, d).
-Finally, when distillation is done from a transformer to a CNN (ViT $\rightarrow$ ResNet18) the fooling rates remain similar for the independent and distilled students; Fig.~\ref{fig:adv} (e).
-In this setting, we do not see the student becoming similar to the teacher, to the extent observed for a CNN $\rightarrow$ CNN distillation.
+\textbf{Results:} We evaluate four configurations: (i) ResNet50 $\rightarrow$ ResNet18, (ii) VGG19 $\rightarrow$ VGG11, (iii) VGG19 $\rightarrow$ ResNet18, (iv) ViT (ViT-b-32) \cite{vit} $\rightarrow$ ResNet18.
+The fooling rate is $\sim$85\% for all the teachers.
+Fig.~\ref{fig:adv} shows the fooling rate (y-axis) when applying these successful adversarial images to different types of students (x-axis).
+We see that for ResNet50 $\rightarrow$ ResNet18, the ability to fool the independent student drops to 44.2\%, which is expected since the adversarial images aren't designed for that student.
+In distilled students, we see an increase in the fooling rate relative to the independent one across all distillation methods (48\%-52\%).
+The trend holds for VGG19 $\rightarrow$ VGG11 and VGG19 $\rightarrow$ ResNet18; Fig.~\ref{fig:adv} (b, d).
+When distillation is done from a transformer to a CNN (ViT $\rightarrow$ ResNet18) the fooling rates remain similar for the independent and distilled students; Fig.~\ref{fig:adv} (e).
+Here, we don't see the student becoming similar to the teacher to the extent observed for a CNN $\rightarrow$ CNN distillation.

 \textbf{Discussion:} This result is surprising.
 Iterative FGSM is a white box attack, which means that it has full access to the target model (teacher), including its weights and gradients.
 Thus, the adversarial examples are specifically crafted to fool the teacher.
 In contrast, the student never has direct access to the weights and gradients of the teacher, regardless of the distillation method.
 Yet, by simply trying to mimic the teacher's soft probabilities ($KL$) or an intermediate feature layer \yj{($Hint$, $CRD$)}, the student network inherits, to some extent, the particular way that a teacher is fooled.